rust-lang/rfcs/text/3323-restrictions.md

 The author of `time` would love to have these fields public.
 However, they do not want users to be able to change the values, as that would violate the invariants of the type.
-As a result they currently have to keep the fields private and write getters.
+As a result they currently have to keep the fields private and write "getter" methods.
 What if, instead, they could add `mut(crate)` to a field, just like `pub(crate)`?
 This would allow them to write:

 ```rust
 pub struct Time {